varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week5/readme.md

 * First, pick a network architecture; choose the layout of your neural network, including how many hidden units in each layer and how many layers in total you want to have.

 a) Number of input units = dimension of features $x^{(i)}$
 b) Number of output units = number of classes
 c) Number of hidden units per layer = usually more the better (must balance with cost of computation as it increases with more hidden units)
 d) Defaults: 1 hidden layer.
 If you have more than 1 hidden layer, then it is recommended that you have the same number of units in every hidden layer.

 * Training the neural network:

 a) Randomly initialize the weights.
 b) Implement forward propagation to get the activation units of each layer and the output $h\_\Theta (x^{(i)})$.
-c) Implement the cost function
+c) Implement the cost function.
 d) Implement backpropagation to compute partial derivatives.
 e) Use gradient checking to confirm that your backpropagation works.
 Then disable gradient checking.
 f) Use gradient descent or a built-in optimization function to minimize the cost function with the weights in theta.

 * However, keep in mind that $J(\Theta)$ is theoretically not convex and thus we can end up in a local minimum instead.
 This is usually not a concern in practice.